Jonathan Sumption, Lord Sumption

-Jonathan Philip Chadwick Sumption, Lord Sumption, OBE, PC, FSA, FRHistS (born 9 December 1948), is a British author, medieval historian and former senior judge who sat on the Supreme Court of the United Kingdom between 2012 and 2018.
+Jonathan Philip Chadwick Sumption, Lord Sumption, OBE, PC, FSA, FRHistS (born 9 December 1948), is a British author, medieval historian, barrister and former senior judge who sat on the Supreme Court of the United Kingdom between 2012 and 2018 and on the Hong Kong Court of Final Appeal between 2019 and 2024.

 Sumption was sworn in as a Justice of the Supreme Court on 11 January 2012, succeeding Lawrence Collins, Baron Collins of Mapesbury.
 Exceptionally, he was appointed to the Supreme Court directly from the practising bar, without having been a full-time judge.
 He retired from the Supreme Court on 9 December 2018 upon reaching the mandatory retirement age of 70.

 Sumption is well known for his role as a barrister in many legal cases.
 They include appearances in the Hutton Inquiry on HM Government's behalf, in the Three Rivers case, his representation of former Cabinet Minister Stephen Byers and the Department for Transport in the Railtrack private shareholders' action against the British Government in 2005, for defending HM Government in an appeal hearing brought by Binyam Mohamed, and for successfully defending Russian billionaire Roman Abramovich in a private lawsuit brought by Boris Berezovsky.

-A former academic, Sumption was appointed an Officer of the Order of the British Empire (OBE) in the 2003 New Year Honours and is also known for writing a substantial narrative history of the Hundred Years' War, so far in four volumes.
-Sumption has been elected a Fellow of the Royal Historical Society (FRHistS) and a Fellow of the Society of Antiquaries of London (FSA).
+A former academic, Sumption wrote a substantial narrative history of the Hundred Years' War in five volumes.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2003 New Year Honours and was elected a Fellow of the Royal Historical Society (FRHistS) and a Fellow of the Society of Antiquaries of London (FSA).
+In 2019, he was appointed a Fellow of the Society of Writers to His Majesty's Signet (FWS).

-During the COVID-19 pandemic, Sumption criticised lockdowns and associated British government policies.

 Early life and education

 Jonathan Sumption was born on 9 December 1948.
 He is the eldest of the four children of Anthony Sumption, a decorated naval officer and barrister, and Hilda Hedigan; their marriage was dissolved in 1979.
 He was educated at Eton College, where at 15 he was at the bottom of his class.
 He read Medieval History at Magdalen College, Oxford, from 1967 to 1970, graduating with a first.
 He was elected a fellow of Magdalen College, teaching and writing books on medieval history from 1971 to 1975 before leaving to pursue a career in law.
 Called to the bar at the Inner Temple in 1975, he then pursued a successful legal practice in commercial law.

-In the 1970s, Sumption served as an adviser to the Conservative MP and Cabinet Minister Keith Joseph.
-In 1974 Joseph and Margaret Thatcher together founded the Centre for Policy Studies to act as a think tank for the Conservative Party, and Sumption became one of its earliest employees, working as a speechwriter for Joseph.
+In the 1970s, Sumption served as an adviser to the Conservative MP and Cabinet Minister Sir Keith Joseph.
+In 1974, Joseph and Margaret Thatcher together founded the Centre for Policy Studies to act as a think tank for the Conservative Party, and Sumption became one of its earliest employees, working as a speechwriter for Joseph.
 Sumption and Joseph co-wrote a 1979 book, Equality, seeking to show that "no convincing arguments for an equal society have ever been advanced" and that "no such society has ever been successfully created".

-In the late 1970s Sumption was a regular contributor to The Sunday Telegraph.
+In the late 1970s, Sumption was a regular contributor to The Sunday Telegraph.